 The recipient will be honored at a ceremony held on the UNC Charlotte campus in the early spring with an award of a crystal obelisk, a framed citation, and a cash prize.

-All regular members of the graduate faculty at the University of North Carolina at Charlotte are eligible to receive this recognition.
+All regular members of the graduate faculty (tenured/tenure-track) at the University of North Carolina at Charlotte are eligible to receive this recognition.
 Nominees should be distinguished, active scholars in their appropriate fields and should have proven records of continuing interest in the growth and success of their students.
 Evidence of an outstanding graduate mentor should include activities that demonstrate not only a clear dedication to providing graduate students with the skills and resources that they need to succeed as scholars, but also a sincere and active interest in the well-being of their students.
 These efforts should be related to past students' professional appointments and accomplishments as scholars.

 Although graduate students, past or present, and faculty/staff members of the University may recommend members of the graduate faculty for this award, nominations should come from chairs of academic departments of UNC Charlotte or if the nominee is a department chair, the nomination should be made by the college dean.